Wellbeing for all

 You can call them for free on 0808 802 5544 from 9:30am – 4pm, Monday – Friday.

 Parents webchat is open 9:30am – 4pm, Monday – Friday via the YoungMinds website.

-Here are links to downloadable resources, advice, and information which may help you and your child cope with all the extra worries and challenges during the current pandemic.
+For now the worst of the pandemic is past, but Covid is still ‘a thing’ and there is still a chance new variants could cause us problems.
+Here are links to downloadable resources, advice, and information which may help you and your child cope with any worries and challenges.

 Resources for parents

 Here are some downloadable resources which just might help you cope with some specific issues and challenges.
 There’s help here with managing sleep, crying, emotional difficulties, and anxiety.

 Sometimes it might help to take a short course to help build skills and confidence in parenting.
 Here are links to information about just a few of the options open to you.